ryangallagher35/World-Happiness-and-Economic-Indicators-Exploration/README.md

 In the Happiness Score v.
 Various Indicators dashboard, four scatter plots are generated to help visualize correlation strengths between average happiness score and average social support (R^2 value of 0.67), average logged GDP per capita (R^2 of 0.69), average healthy life expectancy (R^2 of 0.62), and average internet users (R^2 of 0.54).
 These features were chosen based on the general highest importance ratings obtained from the Random Forest bar charts during Python analysis.

 ### ANN Performance
 <img width="1920" height="981" alt="Screenshot 2025-07-14 125641" src="https://github.com/user-attachments/assets/f04d3b88-e048-45c2-9c67-bfb8fdd963d6" />

+The ANN Performance dashboard displays two bar charts: The first displays the average mean absolute error values each year and the second displays actual vs. predicted happiness scores for a given country in a given year.
+Two dropdown filters are employed allowing the user to adjust the second bar chart for a given country in a given year.

 ### Linear Regression Results
 <img width="1920" height="981" alt="Screenshot 2025-07-14 125648" src="https://github.com/user-attachments/assets/a89e2162-16fc-4643-8e6e-d2aed29eb937" />